alecmdunton/alecmdunton.github.io/_pages/travel.md

 ---

-When I can, I enjoy spending time outside in (primarily) the Western U.S. When I can't, I'm planning my next trip.
-Here are a few snaps of places I've been in recent years in no particular order.
+When I can, I enjoy spending time outside camping, hiking, and snowboarding, mostly in the Western U.S. When I can't, I'm planning my next trip.
+In no particular order, here are a few snaps of places I've been in recent years (some of them I've been to many times).

 Northern California & Oregon
 ==========================